Measles Information For Providers

 • The rash is erythematous and maculopapular, progressing to confluence in the same order as the spread of the rash.

-• Confluence is most prominent on the face.
+• Confluence is typically most prominent on the face.

 • Fever typically peaks 2 to 3 days after rash onset.